 The Justice Department Is Struggling To Bring Capitol Riot Cases To Trial: Here's Why

-While Ianni had been expecting federal agents for days, she wasn't fully prepared for their arrival or for the moment when they said 'you're under arrest.'
+While Ianni had been expecting federal agents for days, she wasn't fully prepared for their arrival or for the moment when they said, "You're under arrest."
 "And I just sat down in a chair, I was trying to catch my breath," she told NPR.
-"And they're like, okay just relax," she said.
+"And they're like, OK just relax," she said.
 "It's only a misdemeanor."

-The morning the FBI came, she recalls her husband handing her a coat and some shoes and then when the agents told him 'no laces,' Ianni couldn't help but laugh.
-"I'm like okay, I'm not going to hang myself over trespassing, you know."
+The morning the FBI came, she recalls her husband handing her a coat and some shoes and then when the agents told him "no laces," Ianni couldn't help but laugh.
+"I'm like OK, I'm not going to hang myself over trespassing, you know."

 The attack on the Capitol is something most Americans watched in real time on TV or Facebook or Twitter, from the police battered in hand-to-hand combat on the stairs, to the fatal shooting of a woman just outside the Senate chamber.